 Music has stood the test of time as a unique expression forever remaining in the hearts of mankind.
 Nietzsche even went as far as proclaiming that “Without music, life would be a mistake.”
 Which brings me to a music genre which has ignited much debate around the world.

-K-pop like a fierce tornado, has swept through and re-defined pop culture placing its footprint globally.
+K-pop like a fierce tornado, has swept through and re-defined pop culture placing its footprint globally with K-pop groups such as BTS (방탄소년단), Blackpink and others making a name for themselves internationally.
 A wave of critics have emerged from all corners labelling it as the death of music, but with its detractors come a legion of fans who love the stars more than life itself.
 Hate it or love it you cannot deny it’s place in modern pop culture and it’s effect on the younger generation.

 It certainly deserves the respect to be looked at closely with a critical eye, as to how it manages to gross billions of dollars and maintain it’s dominance in a culture of high speed internet, fast food and the rising obsession with beauty.